Secoya language: Vowels

+Stress

+All monosyllabic lexemes are stressed.
+In such words a simplex vowel (as opposed to a vowel sequence) is lengthened to the duration of two vowels and has falling pitch.

+Di- and tri-syllabic words are stressed on their second syllable.
+If the consonant of that syllable is voiceless and not laryngealized, the preceding vowel has voiceless lengthening.

+When affixes are added to the word, or compounding, alternate syllables take stress.
+This may result in initial or final stress.

+Syllable shape

+Syllables may be of the forms CV, CVV, and in non-final position CVʔ.
+Root CVV syllables are stressed on the second vowel, whether in monosyllabic or polysyllabic words.
+However, when a CVV word contains two morphemes, it is stressed on the first vowel, and this pattern is retained with additional suffixes.

+The vowels in CVV syllables may not both be rounded.
+Thus when /uɔ/ would be expected, /ɨɔ/ is found instead.

+A /ʔi/ syllable and the /i/ in a /CVi/ syllable drop before several grammatical suffixes.

 Morphology

 Nouns

 The noun in Secoya is distinguished, in most forms, through the general category and the specific unit.
 The basic form of a noun, without suffixes, indicates the general category (men, children, canoes, stones, eggs, etc.) without specifying a definite number of elements.
 To indicate the singular or plural, that is, a number of specific elements, suffix classifiers (in the case of inanimate nouns) or gender suffixes (in the case of animate nouns) are added.
 To indicate a definite number of inanimate objects, a plural suffix is added to a noun.
 When the word refers to a number of specific elements, we use the definite article in the Spanish translation.
 However, it can also be translated with the indefinite article.